CA$600.00raised of CA$10,000.00 goal goal

 All this said the time and legal requirements involved in administrating an estate can be quite onerous from a financial perspective.
 Affidavits must be sworn in the Court Registry at $40.00 each.
 Death certificates and Will searches have fees to be met and when children are involved in the Probate process that entails having to meet the requirements of government bodies such as the Public Guardian and Trustee and the Grant Application Review Services who play a major role in determining the outcome of an application for grant of administration.
 Everywhere one turns there are fees to be met.

 One of the more onerous examples is the case of Shashone’s Ford truck.
 When he passed away it was towed to a compound in Revelstoke where it remains to the present day.
 Every day that it sits there costs his estate an additional $40.00 in fees.
-As I’m editing this campaign on April 16, 2022 Shashone’s truck has now been in the towing company’s yard for 82 days.
-The company can't release it to anyone unless they have the legal status to act on behalf of Shashone’s estate and to date the bill for removing the truck already stands at $3,240.00 !
+As I’m editing this campaign once again on June 23, 2022 (back on April 16, 2022 Shashone’s truck had been in the towing company’s yard for 82 days.
+The company can't release it to anyone unless they have the legal status to act on behalf of Shashone’s estate and to that date the bill for removing the truck already stood at $3,240.00 !) it's now been 150 days that the trucks been in the compound and the bill has risen to $6000.00.

 I realize, with full understanding, that times are tough for most folks and for that reason there is no expectation for major donations.
 If those who knew and loved Shashone and those who know me as well are able to contribute to this fund it would be deeply appreciated.